-Outside Directors.
-All outside (non-employee) directors will be eligible to receive all types of awards (except for incentive stock options) under our 2021 Plan.
-To provide a maximum limit on the cash compensation and equity awards that can be made to our outside directors, our 2021 Plan provides that in any given fiscal year, an outside director will not be granted cash compensation and equity awards with an aggregate value greater than \$ (increased to \$ in the fiscal year of his or her initial service as an outside director), with the value of each equity award based on its grant date fair value as determined according to GAAP for purposes of this limit.
-Any cash compensation paid, or awards granted to an individual for his or her services as an employee or consultant (other than as an outside director) will not count toward this limit.
+Non-Employee Directors.
+Our 2021 Plan provides that all outside (non-employee) directors will be eligible to receive all types of awards (except for incentive stock options) under our 2021 Plan.
+In order to provide a maximum limit on the awards that can be made to our non-employee directors, our 2021 Plan provides that in any given fiscal year, a non-employee director will not be paid, issued or granted cash retainer fees and equity awards having a grant-date fair value greater than \$500,000 (increased to \$1,000,000 in connection with his or her initial service).
+The grant-date fair values will be determined according to GAAP.
+The maximum limits do not reflect the intended size of any potential grants or a commitment to make grants to our outside directors under our 2021 Plan in the future.

 Non-Transferability of Awards.
-Unless the administrator provides otherwise, our 2021 Plan generally does not allow for the transfer of awards and only the recipient of an award may exercise an award during his or her lifetime.
+Unless the administrator provides otherwise, our 2021 Plan generally does not allow for the transfer of awards other than by will or by the laws of descent or distribution and only the recipient of an award may exercise an award during his or her lifetime.
 If the administrator makes an award transferrable, such award will contain such additional terms and conditions as the administrator deems appropriate.